salejandro/EGiG-MBIOD/Practical guide.md

       FILE="omicron-BA1.fasta" # rename accordingly
       python3.9 scripts/filter-sites.py $FILE  20000,26000 > ${FILE}.S.raw
       ```
-   > You trim sequences to this wide range be sure to include the whole S-gene of all the sequences.
+   > You trim sequences to this wide range be sure to include the whole S-gene of all the sequences

 </br>